networknt/light-doc/content/en/service/proxy/benchmark.md

 ```

-As you can see the backend API can handle the 2.4 million requests per second with average latency of 1.63ms.
+As you can see, the backend API can handle 2.4 million requests per second with an average latency of 1.63ms.

 ##### Docker HTTP

-In this step, we will dockerize the petstore application and then run wrk from the docker.
+In this step, we will dockerize the petstore application and then run the `wrk` from the docker.
 In the [petstore][] project, there is a build.sh and a docker folder with Dockerfile.

-I have built the docker image and pushed to the docker hub at https://hub.docker.com/r/networknt/com.networknt.petstore-3.0.1
+I have built the docker image and pushed it to the docker hub at https://hub.docker.com/r/networknt/com.networknt.petstore-3.0.1

 To start the docker container with the externalized config folder.